 A breach of confidence/trade secrets under equity does not have a limitation period – see Limitation Act, Section 36(1).

 In most cases, action will be taken immediately on discovery of the breach so the relevance of the limitation period is minimal.

 See 5.1 Prerequisites to Filing a Lawsuit.

 There is no specialised trade secrets jurisdiction.
-Claims under GBP100,000 are likely to be brought in the County Court and claims over GBP100,000 or claims which the claimant views as complex or of particular importance, are likely to be brought in the High Court.
+Claims under GBP100,000 are likely to be brought in the County Court and claims over GBP100,000 or claims that the claimant views as complex or of particular importance are likely to be brought in the High Court.
 In the High Court they are likely to be heard in the Business and Property Courts.
-Which specific list (eg commercial, IP, Chancery) will depend on the broader context of the trade secrets dispute, ie, whether it will take place in the context of a contractual dispute.
+Which specific list (eg, commercial, IP, Chancery) will depend on the broader context of the trade secrets dispute; ie, whether it will take place in the context of a contractual dispute.